sunilghanchi/ghumkkad_ai/README.md

 ## Contributors

 - [Sunil Ghanchi](https://github.com/sunilghanchi)
+- Contributions to the project are welcome!
+If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.